genesiscommunitysuccess/docs/docs/server/starting-from-scratch.md

 ---
-id: from-zero
+id: make-new-project
-title: Starting from scratch
+title: Starting a new project
-sidebar_label: Starting from scratch
+sidebar_label: Starting a new project

 ---
 This section walks you though how to set up a Genesis project using Maven archetype.
-At the end you will have generated fields that can be .used in tables and views.
+At the end you will have generated fields that can be used in tables and views.

 You must have  JDK Maven and IntelliJIDEA in order to do this.
-These ainstructions are based on JDK 11.0.11, Maven 3.8.1 and IntelliJIDEA 2021.2.
+These instructions are based on JDK 11.0.11, Maven 3.8.1 and IntelliJIDEA 2021.2.

 ## 1. Generate a new project